thomasstep/site-analytics/README.md

 ### API Layer

-Code for the API layer is contained in the `/src` and `/asyncSrc` folders.
+Code for the API layer is contained in the `/src` folder.

-- API Gateway and Lambda/service proxy integrations (SNS and/or SQS for async calls)
-  - Level of async absorption to be configuration item
-    - Without Queue: SNS -> Lambda -> DDB (MVP)
-    - With Queue: SNS -> SQS -> Lambda -> DDB (future)
-- The Lambda that handles site count will have to be very fast or else the whole system could get bogged down in a viral moment

 #### API Design